Rémy Martin 1738 Sidecar:

 BM: Nice.
 That's awesome.

-Leveling up as we go.︎
+KF: Leveling up as we go.︎